Logo

-How to Optimise Your Website Source Code For SEO Visibility
+How to Optimise Your Website Source Code for SEO Visibility

 Optimising a website’s source code is one of the key on-page SEO tactics.
 Any error in the source code of a website can impact your SEO efforts.
 Yet, it is a common oversight our Perth SEO team comes across while doing technical SEO audits for clients.
 Being the backbone of any website’s smooth functioning, the source code can influence your website’s SERP ranking.
 What can you do to optimise it?
 Let’s find out.